pharrisee/TheFrontLinuxServerInfo/README.md

 ```
 #### **Important**

 If you don't require a password on your server then you **MUST** completely remove the `-ServerPassword` line.
-Passing an empty password to the server will **NOT** allow logins.
+Passing an empty password to the server will prompt for a password that you can't enter and will stop **all** logins.

 #### Finally